tian0/electron-berational/README.md

 # Electron Be Rational

-A trade risk management app made with Electron to enforce [TRI](https://www.therationalinvestor.com) techniques and best practices.
+A trade risk management app made with Electron to reinforce [TRI](https://www.therationalinvestor.com) techniques and best practices.

 ## To Run App Locally